-(5) Consolidate with an adjacent city:
+• Consolidate with an adjacent city:

 Although not a common approach of cities, and likely politically infeasible at this time, consolidation of Daly City with an adjacent city may have the potential to realize overall operational efficiencies while reducing administrative overhead.
 Pursuit of this option would only be possible if there were mutual interest from both agencies in investigating this alternative.
+LAFCo staff does not recommend studying this alternative.